Avvale-IA-CICD/AvvaleCPI/b+ dgtal IA/Testing_Endpoint/1.0.0/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow receives a message via HTTPS, passes it through an integration process, and then sends it to a receiver using the IAAdapter.
+This iFlow exposes an HTTPS endpoint, receives a message, and sends it to an IAAdapter endpoint.

 - **Involved systems with Adapters Type and Endpoint Type**
     - Sender: HTTPS (EndpointSender)